Jared-Lev/Birds-and-Climate-Change/README.md

                  Visualization: GeoPandas, Matplotlib, Seaborn, Plotly.
                  Web-scraping: Beautiful Soup.

-A predicted consequence of rising global temperatures is that species in the northern hemisphere will shift their ranges to higher latitudes.
+A predicted consequence of rising global temperatures is that species in the northern hemisphere will shift their ranges to more northerly latitudes.
 By combining millions of bird observations from the USGS Breeding Bird Survey spanning the years 1966-2019, and temperature records from the NOAA, I tested this prediction on North American breeding bird species.

-Roughly half of the songbird species examined experineced a northward shift in their mean range.
+Roughly half of the songbird species examined experienced a northward shift in their mean ranges.
 On average, this shift began in the mid-1990s, and continued through 2019.
 Data are mean latitudes weighted by the number of birds observed at each site, with 95 percent confidence intervals.
 ![image](https://user-images.githubusercontent.com/89553765/211092509-9d28b6d5-21d6-4170-bdc7-7b2893849f5d.png)